kalimcdougall/kali-mcdougall/README.md

 **Hello!
-I'm Kali 🐸🌸**
+I'm Kali 🐸**

-I'm a graduate student in the Ice Climate Ecosystem (ICE) Remote Sensing Lab at the University of Victoria

- I study ice shelves in Antarctica with satellites and space lasers 👾
+I study polar science at the University of Victoria ☃️ I use satellites and space lasers 👾 to look at ice shelves in Antarctica!

   I am passionate about glaciology ❄️ climatology 🌧️ and remote sensing 🛰️

+  I am usually writing code, doing various outdoor activities, or playing video games with my cat